-The adoption of the volunteer service model stems primarily from the belief that the extent of community presence in a long-term care facility has a direct, positive correlation with the quality of life in an institutional setting.
-Knowledge of a particular facility enables the volunteer to handle problems more effectively.
-And when the volunteer ombudsman has an established relationship with the facility staff and residents facilitates resolution.
-Ombudsmen assume the role of confidant and as a result residents are more likely to express concerns that might not otherwise surface.
+The volunteer model operates on the principle that knowledge of a particular facility enables the regular volunteer ombudsman to handle problems more effectively.
+And when the volunteer ombudsman has an established relationship with the residents and staff, resolution is easier.
+Ombudsmen assume the role of confidant to the residents, and therefore, residents are more likely to express concerns that might not otherwise surface.

-Ombudsmen provide a personalized approach to service delivery.
-Regular contact with residents builds trust, visibility and clarity of purpose, which in turn can encourage residents to solve issues on their own.
+Ombudsmen provide a personalized approach to their work.
+Regular contact with residents builds trust, visibility and clarity of purpose.

 The focus of the ombudsman efforts is resident-initiated complaints.
 While complaints may be made on behalf of residents by other individuals, ombudsmen are careful that such complaints accurately reflect the concerns of the resident.

-A key in this program is the word "empower."
+A key concept in this program is the word "empower."
 To empower is to enable or permit some action.
-Ombudsmen should always look for ways to empower residents to help themselves.
-It would be ironic if this very system, set up to ensure that residents know their rights and maintain their dignity, became part of the problem.
-Mediating a situation is just as important a function as is being an advocate.
+Ombudsmen always look for ways to empower residents to help themselves.
+It would be ironic if this very system, set up to ensure that residents know their rights and maintain their dignity, became a patronizing part of the problem.

 Overall Program Policy

 It is important to understand the Ombudsman Program does not have enforcement powers of its own and is not a regulatory agency in any sense.
-Trust and confidence can be maintained only as long as residents, nursing home facilities, agencies and the public know the ombudsman has no vested interest in any given case.
+Trust and confidence can be maintained only so long as residents, nursing home facilities, agencies, and the public know the ombudsman has no vested interest in any given case.
 The ombudsman's only interest is ensuring long-term care residents are able to freely exercise their rights.

 Missouri Ombudsman Program Mission Statement and Goals

 The mission of Missouri's Long-term Care Ombudsman Program is: To improve the quality of life for residents of long-term care facilities through advocacy and education.
 The goals of the program are:

 - advocate for Resident Rights.

 - educate residents on their rights as well as to provide community education regarding long-term care facility issues.